erismase/erismase/README.md

-- 👋 Hi, I’m @erismase
+- 👋 Hi, I’m @erismoutiampas
 - 👀 I’m interested in ... technology and creativity
-- 🌱 I’m currently learning ... web developent and video editing
+- 🌱 I’m currently learning ... web developent
 - 💞️ I’m looking to collaborate on ... frontend designing
 - 📫 How to reach me ... erismase@gmail.com (01630264792)